-Prerequisite: Students must have successfully completed Principles of Biomedical Sciences and Human Body Systems with a minimum average of 85 (B).
+Prerequisite: Students must have successfully completed HONORS FUNDAMENTALS OF THE BIOMEDICAL SCIENCES and HONORS PATHOPHYSIOLOGY OF DISEASES AND DISORDERS with a minimum average of 85 (B).
 Enrollment is limited.

-HONORS BIOMEDICAL INNOVATION is the final course of the PLTW Biomedical Science sequence, students build on the knowledge and skills gained from previous courses to design innovative solutions for the most pressing health challenges of the 21st century.
+HONORS INNOVATION of BIOMEDICAL SCIENCE is the capstone course of the Biomedical Science sequence.
+Students build on the knowledge and skills gained from previous courses to design innovative solutions for the most pressing health challenges.
 Students address topics ranging from public health and biomedical engineering to clinical medicine and physiology.
 They have the opportunity to work on an independent project with a mentor or advisor from a university, medical facility, or research institution.